zaid1729/ASV-Scanner/README.md

 ├── cve_api/                  # Helper tools
 │   ├── api.py
 ├── data/                  # Helper tools
-│   ├── # this is where the CVE database is located ├── requirements.txt
+│   ├── merged_cve.json  # this is where the CVE database is located.
+├── requirements.txt
 ```